fnickels/cobra/site/content/completions/_index.md

 -c            --container=  -p            --pod=
 ```

-### Specify dynamic flag completion
+### Specify dynamic flag completion for flag parameter values

-As for nouns, Cobra provides a way of defining dynamic completion of flags.
+As for nouns, Cobra provides a way of defining dynamic completion of a flag's parameter values (ints, strings, etc...).
 To provide a Go function that Cobra will execute when it needs the list of completion choices for a flag, you must register the function using the `command.RegisterFlagCompletionFunc()` function.

 ```go
 flagName := "output"